Foods that combat inflammation:

 Whole grains such as brown rice and bulgur wheat.

 Lean protein sources such as chicken

-Since the time I decided I will be making this, I have been asking for this greens.
+Since the time I decided I will be making this, I have been asking for these greens.
 I kept buying this every week and never came around making it.
-Finally I made this last Sunday and rest I will be making the other dishes.
+Finally, I made this last Sunday and rest I will be making the other dishes.
 The taste really needs some adaptation and hits you quite hard for the first time.